 We may in exceptional circumstances be required to cancel your booking in which case a full refund of all monies paid will be made to you.
 We regret we cannot meet any expenses or losses that you may incur as a result of change or cancellation.

 Very rarely, we may be forced by "force majeure" to change or terminate all or some of your arrangements after departure.
-If this situation does occur, we regret we will be unable to pay you compensation or meet any costs or expenses you incur as a result.
+If this situation does occur, we regret we will be unable to make any refunds, pay you compensation or meet any costs or expenses you incur as a result.

 35. Our Responsibilities